The purpose of this guideline is to provide guidance about nasopharyngeal airways (NPAs) at Great Ormond Street Hospital.

-Indications for inserting an NPA
+Indications for a NPA

 Pierre Robin Sequence

-Pierre Robin Sequence (PRS) is characterised by an unusually small mandible (micrognathia), posterior displacement or retraction of the tongue (glossoptosis), and upper airway obstruction.
+The child with Pierre Robin Sequence (PRS) is characterised by an unusually small mandible (micrognathia), posterior displacement or retraction of the tongue (glossoptosis), and upper airway obstruction.
 Incomplete closure of the roof of the mouth (cleft palate) is present in the majority of patients, and is commonly U-shaped.

 In PRS, airway obstruction is mostly due to glossoptosis, whereby the tongue occludes the airway, resulting in difficulty breathing.
 Upper airway obstruction results in a failure of airflow into the lungs, despite adequate inspiratory effort.
-Increasing respiratory effort can worsen the obstruction, as increased intra-thoracic pressure collapses the soft tissue structures inwards.
+Increasing respiratory effort can worsen the obstruction, as increased intrathoracic pressure collapses the soft tissue structures inwards.
 PRS is seen in other syndromes including Stickler, Treacher Collins, and Velo-cardiofacial syndromes.
-The airway obstruction may be intermittent, and may also take time to develop, with some infants not presenting for days to weeks after birth, most commonly with failure to thrive due to ongoing increased work of breathing.
+The airway obstruction may be intermittent, and may also take time to develop, with some infants not presenting for days to weeks after birth, most commonly with failure to thrive due to on-going increased work of breathing.

-usually for one to two nights post operatively
+- usually for one to two nights post-operatively

-usually avoids a PICU admission
+- usually avoids a paediatric intensive care unit (PICU) admission

-low threshold in sickle cell patients (to avoid hypoxia)
+- consideration for sickle cell patients (to avoid hypoxia)

-low threshold in patients with a narrow mid-face
+- consideration for patients with a narrow mid-face

-low threshold in cerebral palsy/neurologically compromised patients
+- consideration in cerebral palsy/neurologically compromised patients.

 Post cleft lip and palate repair

 The NPA is usually left in situ for one to two nights post-operatively.
-However some children may have an existing NPA in situ.
+However, some children may have an existing NPA in situ.
 This will be left in situ and managed long term by the respiratory team.

 In a conscious child, airway obstruction may be demonstrated by difficulty in breathing and/or increased respiratory effort.
 In either conscious or unconscious children there may be additional respiratory noises if the obstruction is partial, whereas respiration will be silent if there is complete obstruction.

-Sizing of the nasopharangeal airway
+Sizing of the NPA

-referring to the lateral neck X-ray if appropriate
+- referring to the lateral neck X-ray if appropriate

-Craniofacial and ENT patients
+Craniofacial and ENT

-The NPA is tailor-made - depending on indication, anatomy, size and the age of the child, this is usually performed in theatre under direct vision.
+The NPA is tailor-made, depending on the indication, anatomy, size and age of the child.
+This is usually performed in theatre under direct vision.

 The NPA is inserted under direct vision in theatre at the time of the palate repair.
 Those that have existing nasopharyngeal airways are inserted under the respiratory teams who use the crown to heel measurement chart as a guide.